 Under Section 5 of the Act, the Council is required to determine its policy with respect to licensing functions and publish a statement of that policy.
-The statement must be published before a date to be set by the Secretary of State (7 January 2011), must be kept under review and a new policy published every three years.
+The statement must be published no later than 5 January 2019, must be kept under review and a new policy published every five years.

-The draft policy was published on the Council's website on 17 June 2010, and the following were consulted on the proposed policy:-
+The draft policy was published on the Council's website on 27 June 2013, and the following were consulted on the proposed policy:-

 - Chief Constable, Hampshire Police;

 - Hampshire Fire and Rescue Authority;

-- British Institute of Innkeeping;
+- · British Institute of Innkeeping;

 - British Beer and Pub Association;

 - Winchester Pubwatch;

 - Winchester City Centre Partnership;

 - The Community Safety Partnership;

 - North Hampshire Chamber of Commerce and Industry;

 - Portsmouth and South East Hampshire Chamber of Commerce and Industry;

-- Residents Associations in the Winchester District;
+- Residents Associations in the Winchester District:

 - Parish and Town Councils in the Winchester District;

 - Organisations who have specifically requested a copy of the draft policy